0w0i0n0g0/file-share-api/README.md

 ## Description

-This is Completely **FREE** File Share RESTful API, which provides a function to download a file through a key issued after uploading one or several files.
+This is Completely **FREE** File Share RESTful API.

+You can upload files, get a key and download files with the key.

 <br>
 <br>